agentsonar/agentsonar/docs/VALIDATION.md

 up.
 More capable planners break tasks into more sub-tasks, which grows the pending queue exponentially.
-More capable coders fix issue A in a way that reveals issue B, so each round's feedback is genuinely different — something string-matching can't detect but a graph-topology watcher can.
+More capable coders fix issue A in a way that reveals issue B, so each round's feedback is genuinely different, something string-matching can't detect but a graph-topology watcher can.

 **Capability doesn't prevent emergent coordination failures.
 The